n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.intercom.md

 # Intercom

-The Intercom node allows you to automate work in Intercom, and integrate Intercom with other applications. n8n has built-in support for a wide range of Intercom features, including creating, updating, deleting, and getting companies, leads, and users.
+Use the Intercom node to automate work in Intercom, and integrate Intercom with other applications. n8n has built-in support for a wide range of Intercom features, including creating, updating, deleting, and getting companies, leads, and users.

 On this page, you'll find a list of operations the Intercom node supports and links to more resources.